Joe Varde

 Joe Varde (born April 3, 1950) is an American road racer.
 A five-time International Motor Sports Association champion, he has also made a few starts in NASCAR competition, including racing in the Sprint Cup Series for BACE Motorsports in 2002 at Watkins Glen International.
-He is currently crew chief for Rum Bum Racing in the Grand-Am Continental Tire Sports Car Challenge.
+He is currently the director of competition for Team TGM in the IMSA Michelin Pilot Challenge.

 Motorsports career results

 NASCAR

 (key) (Bold - Pole position awarded by qualifying time.
 Italics - Pole position earned by points standings or practice time. * – Most laps led.)